Individuals

 Mikayla is currently in her first year of a Bachelor of Applied Science (Exercise and Sport Science) at RMIT, and already aspires to complete a Masters in Physiotherapy.

-Past Ricci Marks Award recipients
+Past Ricci Marks Awards recipients

 2017